The 6 best foods for your sex life. These healthy snacks boost sexual desire and help you get in the mood.

 2 of 6All photos

 These jack-o-lantern castoffs are one of nature's richest sources of zinc, which has been found to improve male sexual performance by elevating testosterone levels.
 So make use of your leftover Halloween decorations.
 After all, it takes two to tango.
-Stick to the pumpkin theme for breakfast and make these pumpkin gingerbread waffles.

 Sex Food #3: Chocolate